Skip to main content Skip to local navigation

 Coming out of the more leftwing SCM, Mary’s politics continued to develop.
 In one mayoral election, in the 40s or 50s, she voted for Tim Buck, leader of the Communist Party of Canada – her vote was the only one he received in the poll.

-Travel remained one of Mary's pleasures: she made a round-the-world trip in 1954, traveled with Charles and Louise Comfort to Europe in 1956 (to "New York City, London, Holland, Venice, Florence, Rome, etc." says the travel log), and in 1965, aged 61, went to New Delhi for the Commonwealth Conference, visiting Nancy in Indonesia on the way home.
-Her passports for 1972-82 show that she visited China and Hong Kong in 1973, Fiji, Australia, England, and Denmark in 1974, Greece in 1974/5 and 76, and England and France in 1976 and 1978.
+Travel remained one of Mary’s pleasures: she made a round-the-world trip in 1954, traveled with Charles and Louise Comfort to Europe in 1956 (to “New York City, London, Holland, Venice, Florence, Rome, etc.” says the travel log), and in 1965, aged 61, went to New Delhi for the Commonwealth Conference, visiting Nancy in Indonesia on the way home.
+Her passports for 1972-82 show that she visited China and Hong Kong, Fiji, Australia, England, Denmark, Greece in 1974/5 and 76, and France.

-Mary's continuing interest in Virginia Woolf grew steadily after the first considerable impact made on her by A Room of One's Own, which was given to her by her mother as a wedding present.
-Kenneth MacLean, an English professor at Victoria University, suggested to her that she should collect first editions of Woolf's writings.
-Mary's interest expanded to include work by others of the Bloomsbury Group and the Hogarth Press.
+Mary’s continuing interest in Virginia Woolf grew steadily after the first considerable impact made on her by her mother’s wedding gift.
+Her interest expanded to include work by others of the Bloomsbury Group and the Hogarth Press.

 Realizing the books should be made available to students, Mary donated them to the Women’s Residence Library at Victoria University in honour of her mother and her aunt.
 The whole collection then moved to the E J Pratt Library so as to be accessible to students outside Victoria College and now has more than 1,500 items.
 From December 1993 to the end of January 1994, an exhibition, “The Work of Virginia Woolf,” was held in the Pratt Library, featuring books by Virginia Woolf, the Bloomsbury Group, and the Hogarth Press.
 Mary wrote for the catalogue an introduction, “How the Woolf Collection Came To Be.”